Jordan-Sauchuk/Sunset-Time-API/README.md

 # Sunset-Time-API
-Simple API providing the time for sunset in Hawaii via Node
+ API providing the time for sunset in Hawaii via Node and can be changed simply to monitor other times.